bunqCommunity/bunqDesktop/README.md

 $ git clone git@github.com:bunqCommunity/bunqDesktop.git && cd bunqDesktop
 $ yarn
 ```
-Run these commands in 2 seperate consoles.
+Run these commands in 2 separate consoles.
 One compiles the react app and the second takes care of
 running an electron instance with hot reloading.
 ```bash
 $ yarn webpack:dev